 Strength Training for the Upper Body for Hikers

 Last but not least, this routine targets your upper back and shoulders to build that much-needed strength when carrying your backpack all day.
 Note this plan is if you’re planning on carrying a day pack.
 If you’re planning on backpacking, see the plan below this section.

 10 – Wall angels

 It is also important that throughout your hiking preparation that you take time to stretch and rest.
-After each training session be sure that you stretch your quads, hamstrings, glutes, back and arms.
+After each training session is sure that you stretch your quads, hamstrings, glutes, back, and arms.

 Muscle tightness can lead to imbalances and ultimately pain or injury.
 Be sure that you do no “overtrain” and that you include at least 1 full day of complete rest to allow your body to regenerate and recharge.